Guide to Appellate Briefs

 - the parties not disclose impounded material at oral argument unless necessary and, in such instances, notify the clerk in advance and, in appropriate cases, make such disclosures in a manner that protects the confidential information.

 Also, you are allowed to divide the exhibits and transcript(s) into separate volumes, with a table of contents, in chronological order, and consecutively paginated.
-If you do this, you may file five (5) copies of exhibits and serve one (1), and file two (2) copies of the transcript and serve one.
-You must still file seven (7) copies of the appendix.
+If you do this, you may file two (2) copies of exhibits and serve one (1), and file one (1) copy of the transcript and serve one.
+You must still file four (4) copies of the appendix.

 If you are mailing your brief on the day that is it due, you must also include a written statement to the court, also known as an affidavit of mailing, in which you swear that the brief was mailed to the court on or before the date due.
 Rule 13(a)(ii).
 If the Court receives your brief and affidavit after the due date, the brief will be deemed timely filed as of the date it was mailed, pursuant to Rule 13(a)(ii).